Mario's Tennis: Development and release

 Mario's Tennis was co-developed by Nintendo R&D1, the same team responsible for the development of the Virtual Boy, and Tose.
 It was co-directed by Hitoshi Yamagami and Masao Yamamoto, and produced by Gunpei Yokoi.
 Mitsunari Tani acted as one of the game's co-programmers, while the music was composed by Hitoshi Fukushima and Morihiro Iwamoto.
 Yokoi's success with the Game Boy, coupled with the public's general belief that it was too early for the next generation of systems due to the failure of systems like the 3DO and the Atari Jaguar, led the team to devise different approaches.
 The team designed a system that used stereoscopic 3D to display 2D computer graphics.
-Virtual Boy was the result of the hardware end, and Mario's Tennis, the end results of the software end.
+Virtual Boy was the result of the hardware end, and Mario's Tennis was one of the end results of the software end.
 The game employs a red-and-black color scheme and uses parallax, an optical trick, to simulate 3D.
 During production, Nintendo worked on a link cable that allowed Virtual Boy consoles to connect for competitive play.
 Mario's Tennis was originally planned to have a two-player mode, but the feature was never implemented, as the link cable was never released due to the commercial failure of the Virtual Boy.
 However, unused multiplayer code remained in the final version.

 The game was first unveiled at Game Expo '95, a Japanese event dedicated to next-generation software, and was also shown at E3 1995 under the name Mario's Dream Tennis.
 Nintendo published the game under its final name, Mario's Tennis, as one of five launch titles for the Virtual Boy in Japan on July 21, 1995.
 A North American release followed on August 14, 1995, as a pack-in game, one of four launch titles released alongside the Virtual Boy.
 Playtronic released it in Brazil in September 1995.

-Mario's Tennis will be added to the Nintendo Classics service at a future date.
-The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
-The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
+Mario's Tennis was added to the Nintendo Classics service on March 10, 2026.
+On July 31, 2026, the game's soundtrack was added to Nintendo Music.